Updated: Oct 20

 Place squash on a baking sheet lined with foil.

-Drizzle squash with 1 TBSP olive oil olive oil and sprinkle with salt and pepper.
+Drizzle squash with 1 TBSP olive oil and sprinkle with salt and pepper.

 Roast squash for 1 hour or until tender.

-Add ¼ olive oil to heavy-bottomed pot and turn heat on medium.
+Add ¼ olive oil to a heavy-bottomed pot and turn the heat on medium.

-Once oil is hot, add onions, carrots and potatoes.
+Once the oil is hot, add onions, carrots, and potatoes.

 Season with salt and pepper and sauté for about 10 minutes, stirring occasionally.

-Meanwhile, place diced pancetta in a cast iron skillet (or other oven-proof pan).
+Meanwhile, place diced pancetta in a cast-iron skillet (or other oven-proof pans).

-Add 8 cups chicken stock to pot and raise heat to high.
+Add 8 cups chicken stock to the pot and raise heat to high.

-Once soup comes to a boil, reduce heat to medium and simmer for 20 minutes.
+Once the soup comes to a boil, reduce heat to medium and simmer for 20 minutes.

 Using a soup wand or a blender, puree the soup until smooth.

-Pour the soup back into pot, add 1 cup heavy cream and bring to boil.
+Pour the soup back into the pot, add 1 cup of heavy cream and bring to boil.

-As soon as it boils, reduce heat and simmer for 10 minutes.
+As soon as it boils, reduce the heat and simmer for 10 minutes.